 Ladder of Engagement

-A framework designed to deepen engagement by asking someone to take increasingly important actions, leading to an ultimate goal.
+The Ladder of Engagement is a framework designed to deepen engagement by asking someone to take increasingly important actions, leading to an ultimate goal.

-People who will probably vote for you if they go out to vote.
+Likely supporters are people who will probably vote for you if they go out to vote.

-A low-salience election is an election without a considerable amount of press or wide-spread community attention.
+A low-salience election is an election without a considerable amount of press or widespread community attention.
 In these races voters often lack key information about the election, candidates’ policy positions, and voting methods.

 Main GOTV Universe

-Goal of people actively participating in your group or organization.
+A member goal is a goal of people actively participating in your group or organization.

 Your message is the takeaway you want your audience to remember.
 Messages can have many functions: they can inspire action, increase awareness of your candidate’s positions, mobilize volunteers, and more.

-Metrics are measurements (doors knocked, money raised, posts liked) that help you understand your progress toward a specific goal
+Metrics are measurements (doors knocked, money raised, posts liked) that help you understand your progress toward a specific goal.

-The process of using additional demographic and consumer information to identify persuadable voters.
+Microtargeting is the process of using additional demographic and consumer information to identify persuadable voters.